ValyMnDul/Cubic-Cube/README.md

 🔹 **Development Time**: 12 hours

 ### **TECH:**
-- The game uses Unity's built-in physics for cube movement and interaction with the world (i.e., `Rigidbody 3D`, `BoxCollider`, etc.).
+- The game uses Unity's built-in physics for cube movement and interaction with the world (`Rigidbody 3D`, `BoxCollider`, etc.).
 Movement is physics-based, not purely mathematical.
 - The code is written modularly, meaning:
   - Separate components on GameObjects
   - Different classes for player control, obstacles, level management, etc.